• Skip to main content

 Homemade sauerkraut with cumin in a glass jar | Foods To Add To Your Microbiome Diet

 One of the best foods for your microbiome diet is sauerkraut.
-This pickled appetizer and topping can create probiotics through the process of fermentation.
+This pickled cabbage appetizer and topping provides probiotics through the process of fermentation.

-Probiotics provide the body with many health benefits.
+Probiotics provide the body with many other health benefits as well.
 For example, it can help restore the balance of gut bacteria after taking antibiotics.

 2. Kefir

-Kefir is fermented cow’s or goat’s milk using kefir grains.
+Kefir is typically made from fermented cow’s or goat’s milk using kefir grains.
 These are not actually grains but a colony of yeast and bacteria.

-When kefir combines with milk, they help break down the sugars and ferment the milk in the process.
+When kefir combines with milk, the bacteria helps break down the sugars and ferment the milk in the process.
 Once the process is complete, you can remove the grains and use them again.

 That’s not the only beauty of kefir, though.
 It has more than 50 strains of yeasts and bacteria.